COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Proposed Method: COREA

 \subsection{Dual-Density Control (DDC)}

 The original adaptive density control of 3DGS splits a Gaussian when the accumulated gradient magnitude exceeds a predefined threshold.
-In NGA, we densify Gaussians according to the pixel-wise normal loss \(\mathcal{L}_{\text{normal}}^{\text{3DGS}}\), which enhances fine 3D geometry.
-However, since each Gaussian projects onto multiple pixels, the gradients accumulate excessively, often resulting in unnecessary and redundant splits.
+In NGA, we densify Gaussians according to the pixel-wise normal alignment loss $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$, which enhances fine-scale geometry. \jyn{Here, $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$ is driven by the continuous SDF normal field, producing an additional geometric gradient that complements the photometric gradients used in standard 3DGS densification.} However, since each Gaussian projects onto multiple pixels, the gradients accumulate excessively, often resulting in unnecessary and redundant splits.

 To mitigate such redundant splitting, we propose a Dual-Density Control (DDC) strategy, illustrated in Fig.~\ref{fig:DDC}.
-Inspired by the steepest density control strategy of SteepGS~\cite{wang2025steepest}, DDC extends this concept to a dual-loss scheme that jointly optimizes $\mathcal{L}_{\text{image}}^{\text{3DGS}}$ and $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$.
+Inspired by SteepGS~\cite{wang2025steepest}, DDC jointly considers \jyn{photometric gradients} and \jyn{geometric gradients}, induced by $\mathcal{L}_{\text{image}}^{\text{3DGS}}$ and the SDF-driven normal loss $\mathcal{L}_{\text{normal}}^{\text{3DGS}}$, respectively.
 For each Gaussian \( i \), we compute splitting matrices \( S_{\text{image}}^{(i)} \) and \( S_{\text{normal}}^{(i)} \) from the two loss terms, respectively.
 These matrices approximate the local curvature of the loss landscape with respect to the Gaussian center \( \mu^{(i)} \), providing both a criterion for whether splitting will reduce the loss and a direction in which to place the split Gaussians.
 To balance the influence of both loss terms, we then form a weighted sum of the two matrices: { } where \(\alpha \in [0,1]\) controls the contribution of the normal loss to the splitting decision.
 A Gaussian is split only if the minimum eigenvalue of \( S_{\text{total}}^{(i)} \) is negative, i.e., \( \lambda_{\min}(S_{\text{total}}^{(i)}) < 0 \), indicating a descending curvature direction that benefits overall loss reduction.